lxtGH/Fast_Seg/readme.md

 # Usage
-1. use train_distribute.py for training
+1. use train_distribute.py for training For example, use scripts in exp floder for training and evaluation.
 2. use prediction_test_different_size.py for prediction with different size input.
-3. use eval.py for evaluation on validation dataset.

 ## Datasets Perparation
 - You can download [cityscapes] dataset (https://www.cityscapes-dataset.com/) from [here](https://www.cityscapes-dataset.com/downloads/).
 Note: please download [leftImg8bit_trainvaltest.zip(11GB)](https://www.cityscapes-dataset.com/file-handling/?packageID=4) and [gtFine_trainvaltest(241MB)](https://www.cityscapes-dataset.com/file-handling/?packageID=1).
 - You can download camvid dataset from [here](https://github.com/alexgkendall/SegNet-Tutorial/tree/master/CamVid).
-- You can download pretrained XceptionA [here](), and ResNet18 with bgr input [here]().
+- You can download pretrained XceptionA [here](), and ResNet18 with bgr input [here]() and ResNet50 with bgr input [here]().

 # Some Advice on Training